verveguy/tana-helper/release/README.md

 python
 create-dmg

-Create a copoy of the .env.template file, rename to `.env` and ensure your Apple ID, app-specific password and Developer ID hash are all correct.
+Create a copy of the .env.template file, rename to `.env` and ensure your Apple ID, app-specific password and Developer ID hash are all correct.

 ## To build a single arch locally

-`build_local.sh`
+`build_one.sh`

 ## To build all the archs using remote build machines